I-Mockery

 I'm from the upper vest side!

 In the end, Vigo's spell over Janosz is broken by a blast of positively charged slime.
 While it's fantastic watching him wake up and say, "Why am I drippings with goo?", I would've preferred to see him square off against Louis Tully (Rick Moranis) for the ultimate in clumsy nerd guy battles.
-You just know that would've been epic!
+You just know that would've been incredible!

 I didn't know you had your license!